atomicjolt/atomicjolt-lti-client/README.md

-# Project Title
+# AtomicJolt LTI Client
-This is a collection of Javascript used by Atomic Jolt to assist in handling an LTI launch.
+This is a collection of Javascript used by Atomic Jolt to assist in handling a LTI launch.

 ## Installation